Our Pipeline

 PAR-Peptide + IgG1 Antibody

 AT-02 is the company’s lead pan-amyloid removal (PAR) therapeutic candidate for systemic amyloidosis.
 AT-02 is a humanized IgG1 monoclonal antibody genetically fused with the company’s proprietary pan-amyloid binding peptide, enabling binding to multiple types of amyloid deposits.
 The Fc region of the antibody stimulates the immune system to remove amyloid deposits that are bound by AT-02.
 AT-02 uses a similar pan-amyloid peptide to 124I-evuzamitide, the company’s diagnostic agent, which has been shown in multiple clinical trials to selectively bind to amyloid deposits in the heart, liver, kidney, and other organs in multiple types of amyloidosis.
 As a result, the company expects AT-02 to bind specifically to amyloid in systemic amyloidosis patients.
-Preclinical data have shown the ability of AT-02 to bind to multiple amyloid types in major organs, induce macrophage mediated phagocytosis, and remove amyloid.
-AT-02 is currently being evaluated in an open label phase 1 / 2 clinical trial in ATTR and AL amyloidosis patients.
+Preclinical data has shown the ability of AT-02 to bind to multiple amyloid types in major organs, induce macrophage mediated phagocytosis, and remove amyloid.
+AT-02 is currently being evaluated in a Phase 1 / 2 open label extension trial in AL amyloidosis patients.

 Our Neurodegenerative Program